Iamnir/Computational-Economics-/README.md

 # Computational-Economics-
-Here you will find useful codes related to Economics and economics data analytics.
+Here you will find useful codes related to Economics and data analytics.